-Contributions paid by the taxpayer7 to any other fund registered under similar provisions in the laws of any other country, may also be taken into account.8 Certain medical related arrangements or products are marketed by entities that are not regulated by the MS Act, for example, long-term insurers.
-These products do not qualify for an MTC in South Africa, similarly if a foreign product is marketed by an entity that is not regulated under legislation that is similar to the MS Act, it will not quality for an MTC.
+Contributions paid by the taxpayer to any other fund registered under provisions similar to the provisions of the MS Act in the laws of any other country, may also be taken into account in the calculation of the MTC.
+If a foreign fund is not regulated under legislation that is similar to the MS Act, it will not quality for an MTC.